-Bold Subscriptions offers built-in email notifications which you can use to notify your customers of important events such as upcoming orders, failed transactions, and more.
+Subscriptions for Shopify Checkout offers built-in email notifications which you can use to notify your customers of important events such as upcoming orders, failed transactions, and more.
 The email templates can be customized to add your own text, logo, and style to match your store's branding and design.
 Custom merge fields are available for you to use to include more information about your customer and your store.

-Learn more about Bold Subscriptions' email functionality below, as well as how to edit your templates, send a test email, and improve email deliverability.
+Learn more about Bold Subscriptions' email functionality below, as well as how to edit your templates, and send a test email.

 Note: Bold Subscriptions automatically notifies your customers when their upcoming order is about to occur by sending an order confirmation via email.